pranavnasrani/pranavnasrani.github.io/content/posts/automation_blog/index.md

 ---

-title: "Automation for Blog Posting"
+title: Setting up the Blog
 date: 2024-12-07
 draft: false

-description: "Trying to automate the task of putting blogs into hugo site template"
+description: Trying to automate the task of putting blogs into hugo site template

-tags: ["hugo", "developers", "obsidian", "python"]
+tags:
+  - hugo
+  - developers
+  - obsidian
+  - python
 ---
+I don't know why i'm making this blog, except for the sole reason of it also acting as my portfolio.
+However after seeing NetworkChuck's video on his blog pipeline [see here](https://www.youtube.com/watch?v=dnE7c0ELEH8), I wanted to do something similar.
+However I wanted to make it even more seamless than typing the blogs out in Obsidian then using some script to publish it.
+I wanted to make a GUI python script (since python is so easy to work with).
+Read on to see how I did that

+This blog will be a record of all my accomplishments and any other things I find worthy of sharing with the world.

+I have also integrated comments and likes and views into this blog system.

 **Trying to automate the task of putting blogs into hugo site template** Hey so i'm developing a program that will automate the task of taking my notes from obsidian and putting them on the Hugo/Blowfish website.
 Till now I had to do it manually using terminal but i've been working on a tkinter python program (cause python is so easy to work with)
 **Trying to automate the task of putting blogs into hugo site template**